Deadman (band)

-Deadman (stylized as deadman) is a Japanese rock band founded in Nagoya in 2000.
-The group gained notoriety for popularizing the Nagoya kei subgenre of visual kei, which is a lot "darker" than most and focuses more on musical composition.
-Deadman also quickly became known for vocalist Mako's heavily melancholic lyrical themes, with the music itself touching on alternative rock in sound.
+Deadman (the name of which is typically stylized in all-lowercase, as deadman) is a Japanese rock band founded in Nagoya in 2000.
+The group gained notoriety for popularizing the Nagoya kei subgenre of visual kei; a style characterized by a substantially "darker" sound than most other forms derivative of the genre, alongside a greater focus on the details and nuances of vocals and instrumentation in musical composition.
+Deadman also quickly became known for vocalist Mako's heavily melancholic lyrics and thematic influences, as well as the band's blend of gloomy alternative rock with grunge textures elements of indie rock, gothic rock, and post-punk.
 The group disbanded in 2006 without explanation.
-Mako and guitarist aie reunited as Deadman in 2019.
+Mako and guitarist Aie reunited as Deadman in 2019.

 History

 Original run (2000–2006)

-Guitarist and leader aie, vocalist Mako and bassist Yukino (formerly known as "Yuki") were all previously in the band Kein.
-In 2000 they formed Deadman with drummer Toki, whom aie previously played with in Lamiel.
+Guitarist and leader Aie, vocalist Mako and bassist Yukino (formerly known as "Yuki") were all previously in the band Kein.
+In 2000 they formed Deadman with drummer Toki, whom Aie previously played with in Lamiel.
 They played their first concert on January 6, 2001.
 Shortly after the April release of their first single, "Subliminal Effect", Yukino left the group and was replaced by Takamasa previously of Lady.
 Yukino went on to the bands Gullet, lynch., and DimmDivision.
 In November 2001, Deadman released their first mini-album, Site of Scaffold.
 After a handful of singles (which had different variants), the band's first full-length studio album No Alternative was released on March 8, 2003.
 701125, their second mini-album, was originally sold on tour or by mail order in April 2004.
 It would later receive a proper release on June 8, 2005 under the title 701125+2.

 In April 2005, Takamasa left and it was not until July when kazuya replaced him on bass.
 At the end of the year they released their second full-length album, In The Direction of Sunrise and Night Light.
 At the beginning of 2006, Deadman played a couple of shows in Europe.
 But in March they announced they would be disbanding and on May 23, 2006 performed their last concert at Shibuya O-East.
 Mako has stated that he showed "too much of [his] inner self" in Deadman and struggled mentally both during its run and after the band broke up.